facebook Meta Pixel

 Determining the Best Timing for Epigastric Hernia Repair

-• Pain impacts normal activity/quality of life
+• Pain impacts standard activity/quality of life

 • Defect diameter reaches 2cm